brainboxdotcc/DPP/docpages/INDEX.md

 ## Supported Operating Systems

 The library runs great on **Linux**. **Windows** is also supported and we offer ready made compiled DLL and LIB files for easy integration into any windows visual studio 2019 project.
-**Mac OS X** is also functional and stable, as is running your bot on a **Raspberry Pi** - we offer a prebuilt .deb for ARM64, ARM6 and ARM7 to save on having to wait for it to compile.
+**Mac OS X** and **FreeBSD** is also functional and stable, as is running your bot on a **Raspberry Pi** - we offer a prebuilt .deb for ARM64, ARM6 and ARM7 to save on having to wait for it to compile.

 The library may work fine in other operating systems too, if you run a D++ bot on something not listed here please let us know!